The Adventure Of A Lifetime

 Experience true modern exploration as you travel to a land covered by glaciers, never conquered by man.
 Travel through alleys of icebergs and study the blue mystery of such extraordinary formations of nature.
 Explore harbors and bays while surrounded by clouds of seabirds and become enveloped in the raw magnificence.
 Witness the profound beauty and isolation of a land covered by ice.
 Listen to glaciers calve and observe with wonder minke whales, black-browed albatross, snow petrels, penguins and seals.

 Ponder the complexity of the fragile and dynamic ecosystem of the Antarctic Peninsula.
 Daily shore landings, lectures, and zodiac excursions will cover the history, biology, geology and politics of our Southernmost continent.
 Actively explore this frontier or contemplate the social structure of a penguin colony-this once-in-a-lifetime trip is for you.

 - 1-night pre-expedition shared hotel accommodation in Ushuaia, Argentina.
 This room includes a continental breakfast.
-We also provide 1 group dinner in Ushuaia.

 - Group transfers from the hotel to the ship on embarkation and from the ship to the airport on disembarkation and all miscellaneous service taxes and port charges.